EdibleHerald/Odin-Admin_Dashboard/README.md

 After some prodding, I found that the paragraph (< p >) element next to the icons were giving themselves margins that would forcibly expand the grid cell height, thus why the grid kept overflowing.
 For whatever reason, the "margin:0" I had on the ":root" did not apply here so I just had to manually do so onto the < p > element.
 UPDATE 6/20/25: Took me far too long to realize that ":root"'s applied "margin:0" do not apply to children without specifying it.

+#### Issue 2:
+NO SCREENSHOT

+In short, the html element wasn't acknowledging content that didn't seem to be overflowing.
+I had the right sidebar go under the posts whenever the screen width was <1024px but the sidebar overflowed and because of that, the left sidebar didn't grow to fill the missing space because the html element wouldn't acknowledge the overflow element.

+Solution:
+I just accepted this and added overflow: scroll behavior so that the content was still viewable on mobile without looking outright ugly with the white space on the left side.
+I applied this to the .content-main class where the posts and right sidebar were at.